 By 1930, specialized departments had been established to deal with criminal records, currency counterfeiting and passport forgery.
 Prior to the 1980s, when computerization of INTERPOL's records began, data was compiled and analysed manually.
 At this time, a comprehensive general records system comprised name index cards (filed both alphabetically and phonetically), legal documents (such as identity details and vehicle registrations numbers), and offences (classified by type and location).
 Complementing these were specialized records including fingerprints and photos.

 New statutes were put in place creating the post of Secretary General.
 The first was Austrian Police Commissioner Oskar Dressler who served until 1946.
 He was followed by Louis Ducloux (France) 1946-1951; Marcel Sicot (France) 1951-1963; Jean Népote (France) 1963-1978; André Bossard (France) 1978-1985; Raymond Kendall (United Kingdom) 1985-2000; Ronald K. Noble (United States) 2000-2014; Jürgen Stock (Germany) 2014-today.

 In 1938, the Nazis assumed control of the International Criminal Police Commission (ICPC) after deposing President Michael Skubl.
-Most countries stopped participating and the ICPC effectively ceased to exist as an international organization.
-In 1942, the Organization fell completely under German control and was relocated to Berlin, at 16 Kleinen Wannsee, and the Organization remained under Nazi control until the end of World War II.
+In 1941, the Commission’s headquarters were relocated to Berlin, at 16 Kleinen Wannsee, and the Organization remained under Nazi control until the end of World War II.